 University of Redlands Overview

-Located in Redlands, California, University of Redlands is a private not-for-profit institution.
+University of Redlands is a private not-for-profit institution situated in Redlands, California.
 The city atmosphere of Redlands makes it a great place for students who enjoy having lots of educational and entertainment options.

 What Is University of Redlands Known For?

-- The student loan default rate at University of Redlands is 3%, which is significantly lower than the national rate of 10.1%.
+- The 2% student loan default rate at University of Redlands is better than the national rate of 10.1%.
 That's a good sign that you may be able to pay off student loans easier than your peers at other schools can.

-- Although it may not be available for every major, the doctor's degree is the highest award a student can attain at University of Redlands.
+- The doctor's degree is the highest award offered at University of Redlands.

 University of Redlands Rankings

-University of Redlands is ranked #295 out of 2,320 schools in the nation for overall quality on our 2021 Best Colleges list.
+We have ranked University of Redlands as #248 out of 2,018 colleges and universities in the country in our 2023 Best Colleges list.
 This puts it in the top 15% of all schools in the nation.
-Out of the 220 colleges in California, it is ranked at #25.
+University of Redlands also holds the #28 spot on the Best Colleges in California ranking.

 Our rankings are based on an outcomes-based approach rather than subjective ones used by other media outlets.
 As such, we utilize data from the Integrated Postsecondary Education Data System (IPEDS) and the College Scorecard, among other sources.
 Visit our rankings and methodology section to learn more.

 University of Redlands has also been awarded the following overall awards by our latest rankings.